Cumpas Municipality: Geography

+Towns and villages

+The largest localities (cities, towns, and villages) are:

+Population

+The municipal population was 5,776 in the 2005 count, which shows a decrease from 2000 when the census counted 6,202 inhabitants.
+The municipal seat had a population of 2809 in 2000.

-Economic Activity
+Economic activity

 Agriculture is modest with corn and beans grown for subsistence and grasses grown for cattle fodder.
 The cattle industry is more important with over 25,000 head counted in the 2000 census.
 Calves are exported to the United States.
 Mining is carried out with over 100 workers involved in this activity.